rbbrdckybk/dream-factory/README.md

 !CONTROLNET_MODEL = auto, depth
 ```
 In this example directive, Dream Factory will attempt to extract the model to use from your filenames, and fallback to 'depth' as a default model if your filename didn't contain a valid model.
 Specifying a default is optional, but if a model cannot be discerned from your filename(s) and no default is present, ControlNet will be disabled.

+Note: this uses a substring match on the valid server values available via the integrated reference, so for example if 'control_canny-fp16' is what the reference reports, then setting **!CONTROLNET_MODEL = canny** will find it.
 #### !CONTROLNET_PRE
 Sets the ControlNet preprocessor to use.
 This is used to "extract" pose information from a normal image, so that it can then be used with the corresponding ControlNet model.
 If you're using pre-generated poses (such as the example ones contained in the Dream Factory **poses** folder) you do not need to set this (or you can set it to the default of 'none').
 ```